 In 2015 Rosti GP Germany joined an ecological project initiated by the City of Dresden aimed at aiding companies to improve their ecological footprint.
 Through the project, our German site has reduced its energy consumption by around 300,000 kWh per year.

 Rosti China is also taking great strides toward reducing its environmental impact.
-In addition to investigating the use of solar polar to supply energy in the future, we are lowering our energy consumption by replacing fluorescent lamps with low energy LED versions.
+In addition to investigating the use of solar power to supply energy in the future, we are lowering our energy consumption by replacing fluorescent lamps with low energy LED versions.
 We are also installing energy efficient injection moulding machines with servo motor control systems and hydraulic machines to replace older, less environmentally sound models.
 Throughout office areas, air conditioning systems run on a timer system, with plans to extend the use of timers or movement sensors to lighting systems.

 Various energy saving projects are in place in our plant in Poland.
 For example, excess heat generated during production is used to heat the offices, as well as logistics and assembly areas.
 Waste is continuously reduced and minimised at every level.
 We also aim to provide our customers with short and smart supply chains for optimal cost and energy efficiency.
 For instance, in partnership with one of our clients we have set-up a closed-loop system to re-use plastics.